The Lord of the Rings: The Two Towers

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Lord of the Rings: The Two Towers against these established plot points, we can identify how Peter Jackson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Lord of the Rings: The Two Towers within the adventure genre.

 Peter Jackson's Structural Approach